nko3/mr-tvbs/README.md

 ## Begin

 Having a servant is every nerd's dream, also we do.

-When I notice node.js strong realtime function, I totally be attracted.
+When we notice node.js strong realtime function, we totally be attracted.

-Then we join node.js knockout, and build a cute servant for everyone!
+We build a cute little servant named Any.

-Look!
-There's a cute servant over here!
+You can send any word or image to her.

+She will make different special motion to feed back.

+So, if you feel lonely just send her a gift.

+Let's see what will happen :D

 ## Function

 * You can send text or image to Any.
-* She will have some emotion when you send different thing.
+* She will react different motion when you send different word or image.
 * If you got lucky, Any will also send you gift. :D

 ## Motion